hugoqdesh/discord-bot/README.md

 	Discord Bot
 </h1>

-> Just simple discord bot i did for fun!
+> Just simple discord bot i did for fun to understand how to build them!

 ![](assets/screenshot.png)